What Is Settled Status? Meaning Explained

 Eligibility requirements

-The most essential requirement is five years of continuous residence in the United Kingdom that has not been interrupted by absences of more than six months in any 12-month period.
-There are exceptions to this general norm.
-If an applicant has been outside the United Kingdom for two years during the preceding five-year period, their pre-settled status will have lapsed and they will not be eligible to apply for settled status under UK law.
+The most essential requirement was five years of continuous residence in the United Kingdom that had not been interrupted by absences of more than six months in any 12-month period.
+There were some exceptions to this general norm.
+If an applicant had been outside the United Kingdom for two years during the preceding five-year period, their pre-settled status will have lapsed and they would not be eligible to apply for settled status under UK law.

 The five-year period is considered to have commenced: